Spin-to-charge conversion in lateral and vertical topological-insulator/ferromagnet heterostructures with microwave-driven precessing magnetization

-The non-zero pumping voltage at the adiabatic level $\propto \omega$ in junctions with interfacial SOC~\cite{Mahfouzi2011} (in the absence of interfacial SOC, simple F$|$I$|$N junctions pump~\cite{Chen2009} charge current $\propto \omega^2$ which is, therefore, nonadiabatic) is closely related to the tunneling anisotropic magnetoresistance (TAMR).
-The out-of-plane TAMR for F$|$TI$|$N semi-MTJ is defined~\cite{Mahfouzi2011} as $\mathrm{TAMR}\,(\theta) = [R(90^\circ-\theta) - R(\theta=90^\circ)]/R(\theta=90^\circ)$ using conventional resistances measured by tilting the static magnetization of the F layer in Fig.~\ref{fig:fig1} away from the transport direction $\theta=90^\circ$.
-The TAMR curves plotted in Fig.~\ref{fig:fig2}(c) show that change in the conductance $G(\theta)=1/R(\theta)$ is too small to account for the enormous difference between $V_{\rm pump}(\Delta_{\rm surf}^{\rm max} \neq 0)$ and $V_{\rm pump}(\Delta_{\rm surf}^{\rm max} \equiv 0)$ cases.
-Although TAMR differentiates between massless and massive Dirac fermions on the surface of the TI, it cannot be used to reliably detect the latter since it would diminish if bulk charge carriers are present within the TI slab.
+The non-zero pumping voltage $\propto \omega$ in vertical F/I junctions with interfacial SOC~\cite{Mahfouzi2012} is closely related to the tunneling anisotropic magnetoresistance (TAMR).
+The out-of-plane TAMR for F/TI vertical heterostructures is defined~\cite{Mahfouzi2012} as $\mathrm{TAMR}\,(\theta) = [R(\theta) - R(0^\circ)]/R(0^\circ)$ using conventional dc resistances $R(\theta)$ measured by tilting the static magnetization of the F layer in Fig.~\ref{fig:fig1}(b) away from the $z$-axis.
+The TAMR curves in Fig.~\ref{fig:fig5} show that change in the conductance $G(\theta)=1/R(\theta)$ is too small to account for the enormous difference between $V_{\rm pump}(\Delta_{\rm surf} \neq 0)$ and $V_{\rm pump}(\Delta_{\rm surf} \equiv 0)$ cases in Fig.~\ref{fig:fig4}(a).
+Although TAMR also differentiates between the presence or absence of massive Dirac fermions on the surface of the TI, it cannot be used reliably to detect them since it would diminish when bulk charge carriers are present within the TI slab.